Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors

 Finally, to further optimize the combination, a resolution-weighted approach is introduced.
 Here, each pad’s contribution is weighted by the inverse of its expected timing variance, parameterized as a function of charge:

+Here $R(q_{\mathrm{tot}}^k)$ is the timing resolution of pad $k$ as a function of its collected charge, obtained from the charge-binned Gaussian fit to the corrected SAT distribution described in Section~\ref{sec:timing-calibration} and shown in Fig.~\ref{fig:timing-resolution-pad0}.
+Specifically, $R(q)$ is evaluated using the double-exponential parameterisation of Eq.~\ref{eq:double_expo} fitted to the per-charge-bin Gaussian widths.
 This formulation gives higher influence to pads with intrinsically better timing resolution.
-To ensure stability, only pads registering more than 2\,pC are considered active and included in the computation.
+To ensure numerical stability and suppress noise-only contributions, pads with $q_{tot}^k <2$\,pC are excluded from the sums; for selected events at least one pad remains above this threshold, so no event-level inefficiency is introduced.

-The comparison of these three algorithms was performed using a structured 2D circular scan across the detector surface.
-The scan procedure, described earlier, employs a 2D Cartesian grid of sampling points within a circular region that follows the direction of the red arrow in each subplot, with a side length spanning $\pm$2 times the outer radius of the hexagon to ensure complete coverage.
-For each grid point, a circular region of 2\,mm radius is defined, and all recorded events within this area undergo the same timing analysis as described previously.
-This method enables the reconstruction of continuous spatial maps of detector performance.
-To conclude about the planarity of the board, this scan was performed at different angles.
+The three algorithms are compared by scanning the detector along eight linear strips at different angles: 0°, 30°, 45°, 60°, 90°, 120°, 135°, and 150°.
+Each strip is a sequence of sampling points equally spaced along the strip direction, spanning $\pm 2\,r_{\mathrm{outer}}$ ($\pm$10\,mm) from the detector centre.
+The direction of each strip is indicated by the red arrow in the corresponding subplot of Fig.~\ref{fig:10MO-SAT-vs-angle-combined}.
+At each sampling point, all events whose extrapolated track position falls within a circle of 2\,mm radius are collected, and the three timing combination algorithms are evaluated on those events.
+Scanning at multiple angles probes the spatial uniformity of the combined timing response across the full pad area and across pad boundaries, where charge is shared between neighbouring pads.